urbanopt/urbanopt.github.io/workflows/disco/disco.md

 nav_order: 3
 parent: Workflows
 ---
 # DISCO

+Overall, the combined URBANopt™-DISCO workflow allows users to investigate the impacts of buildings and Distributed Energy Resource (DER) strategies on electric distribution system performance and required upgrades.
+For example, the URBANopt-DISCO capabilities can help understand the value of building efficiency and demand flexibility in decarbonization/electrification scenarios at a neighborhood/district/community scale.

+## DISCO Background

 [DISCO](https://github.com/NREL/disco) (Distribution Integration Solution Cost Options) is an open-source, NREL-developed, python-based software tool for automating distribution analyses at scale.
 Originally developed to